-In the Land of 10,000 Lakes, our water spends much of the year frozen.
+In the Land of 10,000 Lakes, our water is frozen for much of the year.
 So ice skating is kind of a thing in Minnesota (we produce more professional hockey players than any other state!).
 Skating rinks, indoor and outdoor, are everywhere.
 But some are just a little better than the rest.
 Check out the top 8!